 - Sensitive Information includes many different types of information, such as Social Security numbers, personal health information, student records, and bank and credit card information.

-- In accordance with the Information Security Standards located in the Information Security Policy, Sensitive Information must never be stored on a mobile device, including a laptop computer or a smart phone, unless storage on the mobile device has been approved by your dean (if you are a student) or the head of your business unit (if you are an employee) and the Sensitive Information is encrypted.
+- In accordance with the Information Security Standards, part of the Information Security Policy, Sensitive Information must never be stored on a mobile device, including a laptop computer or a smart phone, unless storage on the mobile device has been approved by your dean (if you are a student) or the head of your business unit (if you are an employee) and the Sensitive Information is encrypted.

 - If you must transfer Sensitive Information (e.g., by file transfer or email), the transfer has to be conducted in compliance with the Transmission of Protected Health Information and Personal Identifying Information Policy.